syntaqx/weightloss-journal/README.md

 sufficient protein (Fiber has been a challenge even with the supplements, but that too) - So more protein drinks.
 Still considering Whey Powder but haven't found anything that doesn't sound disgusting.

-Because I basically owned 1 set of gym clothes, I also bought a few sets of various Joggers/Running Pants and a few workout tank tops (all of which I've not liked) off Amazon.
+Because I basically owned 1 set of gym clothes, I also bought a few sets of various Joggers/Running Pants, a few workout tank tops (all of which I've not liked), and Compression Pants/Capris off Amazon.

+I also picked up some preworkout at EoS - It's awful tasting so I won't recommend it.
+I plan to use this on days that I'm at the gym before 6pm.
+I also picked up a few other useful things:

+- [BlenderBottle Classic Shaker Bottle](https://www.amazon.com/dp/B01LZ2UP91/) - The lid doesn't seal without significant after dish washing it, I'll probably buy another one.
+- [Compression Running Socks](https://www.amazon.com/dp/B07WVPQ1SK/) - I'm tired of having to use my day socks for Gym things.

 ### March 21, 2023